Hydra: Resilient and Highly Available Remote Memory: Evaluation

 \item Late binding specifically improves the tail latency during remote read by 61\% by avoiding stragglers.
 The additional read request increases the median latency only by 6\%.

 \item Asynchronous encoding hides erasure coding overhead during writes, reducing the median write latency by 38\%. \end{denseenum}

+\paragraph{{\bf Tail Latency Breakdown}} The latency of {\name} consists of the time for (i) RDMA Memory Registration (MR), (ii) actual RDMA read/write, and (iii) erasure coding.
+Even though decoding a page takes about $1.5\mu s$, late binding effectively improves the tail latency by 1.55$\times$ (Figure~\ref{fig:breakdown-read}).
+During writes, asynchronous encoding hides encoding latency and latency impacts of straggling splits, improving tail latency by 1.34$\times$ w.r.t. synchronous encoding (Figure~\ref{fig:breakdown-write}).
+At the presence of corruption ($r=3$), accessing extra splits increases the tail latency by 1.51$\times$ and 1.09$\times$ for reads and writes, respectively.

-\subsubsection{\textbf{ Latency Under Failures}}
+\subsubsection{\textbf{Latency Under Failures}}

-\paragraph{\textbf{ Background Flows}} In this case, we generate RDMA flows on the remote machine constantly sending 1 GB messages.
-Unlike SSD backup and replication, {\name} maintains consistent latency due to late binding. {\name}'s latency improvement over SSD backup is 1.97--2.56$\times$, and it even outperforms replication at the 99th percentile by 1.33$\times$ for read and 1.50$\times$ for write (Figure~\ref{fig:lat-contention}).
+\paragraph{\textbf{Background Flows}} We generate RDMA flows on the remote machine constantly sending 1 GB messages.
+Unlike SSD backup and replication, {\name} ensures consistent latency due to late binding (Figure~\ref{fig:lat-contention}). {\name}'s latency improvement over SSD backup is 1.97--2.56$\times$.
+It even outperforms replication at the tail read (write) latency by 1.33$\times$ (1.50$\times$).

-\paragraph{\textbf{ Remote Failures}} Figure~\ref{fig:lat-failure} shows that both read and write latency are disk-bound when it is necessary to write to and read from the backup SSD. {\name} reduces latency over SSD backup by 8.37--13.6$\times$ and 4.79--7.30$\times$ during remote read and write, respectively.
-Furthermore, it matches replication's performance.
+\paragraph{\textbf{Remote Failures}} Both read and write latency are disk-bound when it's necessary to access the backup SSD (Figure~\ref{fig:lat-failure}). {\name} reduces latency over SSD backup by 8.37--13.6$\times$ and 4.79--7.30$\times$ during remote read and write, respectively.
+Furthermore, it matches the performance of replication.

-\subsubsection{\textbf{ Application-Level Performance}}
+\subsubsection{\textbf{Application-Level Performance}}